rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

   apiGroup: rbac.authorization.k8s.io
 subjects:
 - kind: User
-  name: "" # user's name, e.g. u-<random-string>.
-This can be found via kubectl get users -A
+  name: Manager
   apiGroup: rbac.authorization.k8s.io
 ```

-* **kubectl**: Below are examples of `kubectl` commands used to apply the changes you've created in the YAML     files.
-Note that you will need to fill in your YAML filename accordingly.
+* **kubectl**: Below are examples of `kubectl` commands used to apply the bindings you've created in the YAML     files.
+As noted, you will need to fill in your YAML filename accordingly.

   * **Roles:** `kubectl apply -f monitoring-config-view-role-binding.yaml`
   * **ClusterRoles:** `kubectl apply -f monitoring-admin-cluster-role-binding.yaml`